 Implementing a Custom `setTimeout` in JavaScript

-Implementing a custom setTimeout function in JavaScript involves creating a function that mimics the behavior of the native setTimeout function, which executes a callback function after a specified delay.
-This can be particularly useful for understanding how asynchronous operations and event loops work in JavaScript. we'll create a custom setTimeout function using JavaScript's built-in capabilities.
+function, which executes a callback function after a specified delay.
+This can be particularly useful for understanding how asynchronous operations and event loops work in JavaScript.

-What is setTimeout?
+What is setTimeout

-setTimeout is a native JavaScript function that executes a specified function or piece of code once after a certain delay (in milliseconds).
+is a native JavaScript function that executes a specified function or piece of code once after a certain delay (in milliseconds).

 Real Interview Insights